Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Supplemental information on the studies for the Bayesian optimizer

 The use of the Gaussian, Mat\'ern $\frac{5}{2}$, and rational quadratic kernels from \Eqss{Eq_kern_Gaussian}{Eq_kern_Mat5f2}{Eq_kern_RatQd}, respectively, is investigated in this subsection. \Fig{Fig_Study_Kernel} shows the Bayesian optimizer with these three kernels minimizing the $n_d=20$ quadratic, bowl, and $a=100$ Rosenbrock functions from \Eqss{Eq_Quadratic_fun}{Eq_Bowl}{Eq_Rosenbrock}, respectively.
 The results indicate that using a different kernel does not have a substantial impact on the performance of the Bayesian optimizer for the test cases considered.

-The number of iterations required to reduce the objective function below $10^{-5}$ and achieve a 10-order reduction in the optimality for the Bayesian optimizer using each of the three kernels is shown in \Fig{Fig_Study_Kernel_OptTol} with the three test cases and $2 \leq n_d \leq 40$.
+For each test case and kernel 25 independent optimization runs were performed and the median number of iterations required to reduce the objective function below $10^{-5}$ and achieve a 10-order reduction in the optimality for the Bayesian optimizer using each of the three kernels is shown in \Fig{Fig_Study_Kernel_OptTol} with the three test cases and $2 \leq n_d \leq 40$.
 Once again, there is not a significant difference between the performance of the Bayesian optimizer using different kernels.
 In general, the Bayesian optimizer requires additional iterations to achieve the desired tolerance when it uses the Mat\'ern $\frac{5}{2}$ kernel.
 All of the test cases considered are infinitely continuously differentiable, just like the Gaussian and rational quadratic kernels.
 However, as the Mat\'ern $\frac{5}{2}$ kernel is only twice continuously differentiable, it may be advantageous for problems that are not infinitely differentiable.

 For these test cases that are infinitely differentiable, the Gaussian kernel was selected as the default kernel for the Bayesian optimizer since it performs well and is simpler to implement than the rational quadratic kernel, which has the additional hyperparameter $\alpha$ that needs to be selected at each iteration.